isomerpages/moe-anchorgreenpri/_holistic-education/Student Development Team/Student Well being.md

 *   **Create** – Encouraging student voice, creativity, and expression.
 *   **Collaborate** – Partnering with stakeholders to sustain an enabling environment for all students.

-Peer Support and Anti-Bullying Initiatives
+##### Peer Support and Anti-Bullying Initiatives

 We foster a supportive community through initiatives such as "Be a Buddy, Not a Bully."
 Students are encouraged to adopt positive behaviors, recognize bullying, empathize, assist, comfort, and take appropriate action.
 The "Every Anchorlite is a Peer Supporter" initiative empowers students to cheer their peers, promote acceptance, respect, and speak up against bullying.

+This framework focuses on three core pillars:

+*   **Physical Health & Well-Being**

+Encouraging active lifestyles, promoting health awareness, providing nutritious meals, and instilling healthy routines both at home and in school.